vatesfr/terraform-provider-xenorchestra/docs/data-sources/vms.md

     * vms.affinity_host - The affinity host for this vm.
     * vms.template - The template used to create this vm.
     * vms.wait_for_ip - The wait for ip options for this vm.
     * vms.high_availability - The high availability option for this vm.
-    * vms.high_availability - The high availability option for this vm.
     * vms.resource_set - The resource sets for this vm.
     * vms.ipv4_addresses - The ipv4 addresses for this vm.